 Vassilis Kapsambelis is a psychiatrist and a psychoanalyst, a full member of the Paris Psychoanalytic Society (SPP).
 He has been General Director of the “Mental Health Association in the 13th district of Paris” (ASM 13), the organization that introduced community psychiatry and psychotherapy in France.
 He currently directs the Centre for Psychoanalysis (Kestemberg Centre) of this association.

 David Howell Morgan is a consultant psychotherapist and psychoanalyst, a Fellow of the British Psychoanalytic Society.
 He is a training analyst and supervisor at the BPA and a member of the IPA committee on Humanitarian Organisations.
+He has worked with psychosis at the Maudsley Hospital supervised by Murray Jackson and at the Portman Clinic with forensic patients.
+It is said that “Psychotic patients attack their own minds; Forensic patients attack the minds and bodies of others.”
 He is chair of the Political Minds seminars at the Institute of Psychoanalysis and co-chair of the EPF Political Minds.
 He is involved in Frontier Psychoanalyst Radio and Resonance FM.
 He lectures internationally and nationally.
 His most recent publications include “Inflammatory Projective Identification in Political and Economic Terrorism” in Psychoanalytic Psychotherapy (Spring 2018) and “The Return of the Oppressed” (Warsaw EPF Conference).

 Philippe Valon is a psychiatrist and a psychoanalyst, a full training member of the French Psychoanalytic Association (APF).
 He is a senior practitioner of psychoanalytic psychodrama at ETAP in Paris, the Association for Analytic Study and Treatment via Psychodrama where he also trains health professionals to the practice of psychoanalytic psychodrama.